markrendle/InterfaceTests.Net/README.md

 to existing files, and send me pull requests.

 My starting test is for NUnit; if you prefer a different test framework, please suffix the filename with, e.g., "\_XUnit" or "\_MSTest".

+I originally tried to implement this first test as a base abstract class, but the tooling support for running tests contained in a base class was so poor that I switched to having a single-class implementation.
+Hopefully the tooling will improve. :)